CybercentreCanada/assemblyline4_docs/docs/installation/monitoring.md

         seperateInternalELKStack: false

         # -- EXTERNAL ELK Stack config --
-        # Elastic host were the logs will be shipped to
+        # Elastic host where the logs will be shipped to
         loggingHost: https://<ELK_HOST>:443/

         # Kibana dashboard location